atropnik/42-libft/README.md

 # 42-libft
-Core C funcs for 42 Silicon Valley and beyond
+Core C functions for 42 Silicon Valley and beyond

 You will find many already written Mains in with-mains for testing just one file at a time.
 These mains are not a guarantee of passing - they are just a framework.
 Testing for extreme cases is up to you.